MinaProtocol/mina/automation/terraform/testnets/gossipqa/readme.md

 0: Before starting, make sure that no pre-existing gossipqa deployment exists, and also make sure one is working within us-central-1 by running

-`gcloud container clusters get-credentials --region us-central1 coda-infra-central1`
+`gcloud container clusters get-credentials --region northamerica-northeast1 mina-infra-canada`

 1: Firstly figure out how many unique and total fish, whales, plain nodes, snark coordinators, and how many snark workers per coordinator.
 All these must be written out in `automation/terraform/testnets/gossipqa/main.tf`.  use the terraform for-loops to make this process less copy-pasty